danmayer/deferred-server/README.md

 __TODO__

   * support passing commands via curl / gem
-  * support display results via S3 files
-  * support list of projects
   * possibly support accounts / projects per accounts
   * auth tokens or secure way to limit which apps can post to deferred-server
     * possibly having to register the app with deferred-server prior to forwarding posts
-  * a way to have deferred-server shut down the ec2 instances?
-Or should the end server shutdown itself?
   * deferred-server shouldn't just wake up a preconfigured ec2, but built the environment if it isn't configured
   * support spot instances for cheaper backend servers
   * rake tasks that can run rake commands remotely against project